How to Make Your Own Reusable Worksheets and Planners

 self adhesive laminating sheets

 For the purposes of this step-by-step, I’m going to walk you through the entire process of laminating without a laminator – using a family chores template.
-If you like this chart, you can grab the same one for free!

 You’ll need: